MicrosoftDocs/windows-powershell-docs/docset/windows/addsdeployment/install-addsdomain.md

 # Install-ADDSDomain

 ## SYNOPSIS
-Installs an Active Directory domain configuration.
+Creates a new domain in an existing Active Directory forest.

 ## SYNTAX